Mikezpo/Mikezpo/README.md

   🚀 Tech lover, passionate about Programming and building Web Applications.

-  🧠 Currently building projects in React.js and Tailwind CSS.
+  🧠 Currently building several projects.

   🤝 I'm focused on further developing my skills in Full Stack Web Development.

-  ⚡ I'm a Photography enthusiast, always on the lookout for the next great shot!
+  ⚡ I'm a Photography enthusiast, with a kean eye for Landscape and Street Photography.

-  🩺 I have 7 years of professional experience as a Critical Care Nurse in London, UK.
+  🩺 I have worked as a Critical Care Nurse for 7 years in London, UK.

   ✉️ You can contact me at jose.mp.oliv@gmail.com